justcr1si/practice-work-1/README.md

 ```
 These are four file statuses
+What happens:
-Git doesn't see changes in untracked files
+1. Git doesn't see changes in untracked files
-Git adds tracked status to a file which was added to the staging area or was commited
+2. Git adds tracked status to a file which was added to the staging area or was commited

 If a file is in the staging area and you change this file, the previous
 version of the file will be still in the staging area, but the file will